 - samples (Samples or ShallowSamples, optional) If samples data is specified, Kernel Density Estimation (KDE) will be computed.
 See kernel, bandwidth, and kde_points for more details and KDE configuration options.
-The samples argument should be an array of shape (R, T_r, S_t).
-Note that we support irregular (ragged) arrays, where: - -R is the number of rows in the plot - T_r is the number of traces per row, where each row $r \in R$ can have a different number of traces. - S_t is the number of samples per trace, where each trace $t \in T_r$ can also have a different number of samples.
+The samples argument should be an array of shape (R, T_r, S_t) .
+Note that we support irregular (ragged) arrays, where: - R is the number of rows in the plot - T_r is the number of traces per row, where each row $r \in R$ can have a different number of traces. - S_t is the number of samples per trace, where each trace $t \in T_r$ can also have a different number of samples.

-The KDE will be performed over the sample values S_t for each trace $t \in T$.
-After the KDE, the resulting array will be a (4D) :paramref: 'densities array with shape $(R, T_r, P_t, 2)$ (see densities below for more details).
+The KDE will be performed over the sample values (S_t) for all traces.
+After the KDE, the resulting array will be a (4D) densities array with shape $(R, T_r, P_t, 2)$ (see below for more details).

-- densities (Densities or ShallowDensities, optional) If densities arrays are specified instead, the KDE step will be skipped and all associated arguments ignored.
+- densities (Densities or ShallowDensities, optional) If a densities array is specified, the KDE step will be skipped and all associated arguments ignored.
 Each density array should have shape $(R, T_r, P_t, 2)$ (4D).
 Just like the samples argument, we also support irregular (ragged) densities arrays, where: - R is the number of rows in the plot